havenousername/hackatum-2024/README.md

 _[`setup.sh`](./openrouteservice/setup.sh) on your own, i.e. make directories,_
 _copy the config and download the dataset at the provided link._

+**If you are using Windows, try to use the Windows-Subsystem for Linux to run the setup script!**

 Then run `docker-compose up -d` in the [`openroutesystem/` directory](./openroutesystem/) and **wait a few minutes, until the routing graph has fully compiled** (it is compiling as long as there is a file called